 - Siamese networks

 Reinforcement learning is an approach to machine learning where agents are rewarded to accomplish some task.
 "Good" behavior is reinforced via a reward, so this approach can more realistically be considered a method of reward maximization.
+This book is the canonical resource for learning RL.

 - Overview of reinforcement learning